anitaposch/learn-bitcoin/Updates after publishing 21-07-23.md

 If the amount on the hardware wallet has arrived -status "confirmed" - the first test was successful.

 ---
+600-Bitcoin-price
+The current price of any commodity in an open market is the average of the prices that people actually agreed and traded on over the past period of time.
+->
+The current price of any commodity in an open market is the recent price that people actually agreed and traded on.

+---
 700-invest-in-bitcoin

 But be careful as some ATM operators charge above average fees.